apify/apify-docs/sources/academy/webscraping/switching_to_typescript/enums.md

 ## Creating enums {#creating-enums}

 The [`enum`](https://www.typescriptlang.org/docs/handbook/enums.html) keyword is a new keyword brought to us by TypeScript that allows us the same functionality we implemented in the above section, plus more.
-To create one, simply use the keyword followed by the name you'd like to use (the naming convention is generally **CapitalizeEachFirstLetterAndSingular**).
+To create one, use the keyword followed by the name you'd like to use (the naming convention is generally **CapitalizeEachFirstLetterAndSingular**).

 ```ts
 enum FileExtension {